drichards188/gojenga/README.md

 https://aws.amazon.com/ecr/

 ## **Install Instructions**<br>
+-Install AWS CLI and setup credentials

+-configure OpenTelemetry collector to AWS

 -clone project

 -enter directory

--build and run directory
+-build and run gojenga/main/main.go

+-or run the Dockerfile and deploy to ECS (pre alpha)

 ## **Run Instructions**<br>

--standard run and build
+-build and run gojenga/main/main.go

+-or run the Dockerfile and deploy to ECS (pre alpha)

+-be sure to have AWS CLI and your credentials setup

--adding config options soon
+-adding API documentation soon